Peru Travel Writing Expedition

 Weave your way through bustling markets brimming with intricate, handcrafted treasures and meet locals who go about their daily chores in traditional clothes of striking color…

-Savor traditional street fare like anticucho (deliciously cooked meat on a skewer—though you might want to give the “cow heart” variety a miss), salchipapa (sliced Peruvian hotdog with fries, smothered in ketchup, mayo, mustard, and aji sauce) or the ever-present and popular roast pork sandwich…
+Savor traditional street fare like anticucho (deliciously cooked meat on a skewer—though you might want to give the “cow heart” variety a miss), salchipapa (sliced Peruvian hotdog with fries, smothered in ketchup, mayo, mustard, and aji sauce) or choclo, the Andean giant-kernel corn on the cob…

 Then return to the classroom and learn exactly how to turn your experience into an article you can sell.